Arthur16518/arthur16518.github.io/index.md

  - **Perseverance.** I am able to sit at work for a long time, without stopping, to be patient in many classes.
  - **Responsibility.** I always take my work seriously, especially when people rely on me.

+I think to myself that I am a perfectionist.
+I can spend a lot of time to bring everything to perfection.
+The feeling that I did everything perfectly raises my mood and calms me down.

 ## Interests